 How does the Fire Assessment Fee Hardship Program work and when can I apply?

-Homeowners pay their property tax bill in full and then file their application and supporting documentation to the City prior to March 31, 2022.
+Homeowners pay their property tax bill in full and then file their application and supporting documentation to the City Manager's Office prior to March 31, 2023.

 An applicant must be the owner(s) of the residential property and entitled to a homestead exemption pursuant to the requirements of Florida Statutes, Chapter 196.